 Although varying in terms of significance, the overall evidence suggests that victim images influenced the decision whether to donate, as well as amounts given (see meta-analytic effects, as well as Lee-bounded estimates in the supplementary materials).
 However, there were no significant image effects on mid-range amounts.

 Efficiency/ effectiveness did not have a statistically significant influence on any of the outcomes (although confidence intervals were rather wide).
-However, in study 2 efficiency interacted with image manipulation for donated amounts, including mid-range donations.
-In particular, information about efficiency/effectiveness suppressed amounts given, compared to the image alone.
+However, in study 2, efficiency interacted with the image for donated amounts, including mid-range donations.
+In particular, information about efficiency/effectiveness suppressed amounts given compared to the image alone.
 There were similar but insignificant effects in Study 1 and 4 (see Figure 1) and this interaction was significant in the meta-analysis (although this should be interpreted with caution, see discussion).